top of page

 Education

 The Atkins-Johnson Farm and Museum is excited to welcome students to a beautiful and historic farm for unique programing opportunities.
-Students will explore a diverse range of topics onsite with additional options to visit the farm’s heirloom garden, beehives, visiting the Big Shoal Farm, walking trail, and the historic cemetery.
+Students will explore a diverse range of topics onsite with additional options to visit the farm’s heirloom garden, beehives, the Big Shoal Farm, walking trail, and the historic cemetery.

 Museum Programs Available:

-"The Atkins Farm in the 1860s" program invites students to learn about westward expansion, early Missouri farming and politics, regional characteristics, and the Border and Civil War in Missouri.
+The Atkins Farm in the 1860s, Agriculture Then and Now, The Natural World, Western Missouri and the Civil War, and Westward Expansion programs cover a variety of educational needs.
+General programming plans invite students to learn about westward expansion, early Missouri farming and politics, regional characteristics, and the Border and Civil War in Missouri.

-This program is developed for elementary school and middle school students.
+Programming is developed for elementary school and middle school students.
 Material and discussion questions within the program can be tailored to meet the curriculum needs of each grade.

 Students use critical thinking skills, map reading, visual thinking strategies, and primary resources such as political cartoons, agricultural census records, and campaign posters to analyze and interpret data.
 Students will analyze the causes and complexity of the Civil War from the perspective of a Missouri farmer.